 Of course I oblige to the group shot and then singular shots of each and every one of them with their arms around my shoulders.
 They were so amused and excited by the opportunity.

 The lady asks, which I decipher, who was I travelling with?
 When I said on my own she really looked surprised.
 As I begin to walk away towards the gardens I can hear her say a few words/sentences to the group.
-The only word I pick up is “cantik”, which means pretty in Indonesian.
+The only word I pick up is “cantik”, which means pretty in Indonesian (and Malaysian).
 I know this from previous trips to Bali.
 I reply with “sama”, which means same.
 She smiles and giggles.

 I’ve decided to do a river cruise tomorrow.
 See the city from a different perspective.
 Tonight however, I’m going to meet an older couple from Melbourne at the rooftop bar by 6pm.
 They are also on the tour which starts tomorrow evening.
 I think I have just enough time to fit in a quick nap.

 This morning, I headed out onto the Sarawak River for a cruise in a longboat.
 Turned out that the rest of the day was quite a lazy one and that’s exactly what holidays are for!!